-In this regard it has to be noted that if the decrease of the flux density of the 11.405 km s-1 maser is indeed due to changes in the amplification of the maser, the implication is that the well defined decay over 1000 days imposes rather strict constraints on the changes in the maser optical depth.
-It has already been shown that the decay is consistent with the recombination of the ionized gas with an initial electron density $(n{e,0})$ of about 1.4×10^4 cm-3 to an equilibrium density $(n{e,\star})$ of less than 10^3 cm-3.
-Thus, $n{e,\star} \ll n{e,0}$, implying, according to Eq.
-A8 of van der Walt et al. (2009), that for the maser flux density $S(t) \propto (1 + t)$ $\alpha n{e,0} t)^{-2} \approx \exp(-\alpha n{e,0} t)$.
+In this regard it has to be noted that if the decrease of the flux density of the 11.405 $\rm km\ s^{-1}$ maser is indeed due to changes in the amplification of the maser, the implication is that the well-defined decay over 1000 days imposes rather strict constraints on the changes in the maser optical depth.
+It has already been shown that the decay is consistent with the recombination of the ionized gas with an initial electron density $(n{e,0})$ of about $1.4 \times 10^4$ cm-3 to an equilibrium density $(n{e,\star})$ of less than 10 cm-3.
+Thus, $n{e,\star} \ll n{e,0}$ , implying, according to Equation (A8) of van der Walt et al. (2009), that for the maser flux density $S(t) \propto (1 + \alpha n{e,0}t)^{-2} \approx \exp(-\alpha n{e,0}t)$ .
 The observed decay of the maser is therefore approximately exponential.
-If this decay is due to a change in the amplification of the maser then also $S(t) \propto \exp(\tau(t))$, which together with the observed exponential decay requires that τ has to decrease linearly with time for the 11.405 km s-1 maser.
-Since the optical depth depends on the level populations which in turn depends, amongst other things, on the pumping radiation field, it is seen that the exponential decay of the 11.405 km s-1 maser implicitly imposes rather strict constraints on how the pumping radiation field in the maser environment should depend on time such that τ decreases linearly with time.
-It is unclear what physical process or combination of processes in the star forming environment can be tuned so finely to result in the optical depth of one of the masers decreasing linearly over 1000 days.
-On the other hand, since the decay of the maser follows the behaviour of what can be expected for the free-free emission from a recombining plasma, it seems reasonable to conclude that it reflects the behaviour of the background free-free emission.
+If this decay is due to a change in the amplification of the maser then also $S(t) \propto \exp(\tau(t))$ , which together with the observed exponential decay requires that $\tau$ has to decrease linearly with time for the 11.405 km s-1 maser.
+Since the optical depth depends on the level populations which, in turn depend on, among other things, the pumping radiation field, it is seen that the exponential decay of the 11.405 km s-1 maser implicitly imposes rather strict constraints on how the pumping radiation field in the maser environment should depend on time such that $\tau$ decreases linearly with time.
+It is unclear what physical process or combination of processes in the starforming environment can be tuned so finely to result in the optical depth of one of the masers decreasing linearly over 1000 days.
+On the other hand, since the decay of the maser follows the behavior of what can be expected for the free-free emission from a recombining plasma, it seems reasonable to conclude that it reflects the behavior of the background free-free emission.

-It can also be argued that while the 11.405 km s^{-1} maser might reflect the behaviour of the free-free emission of the background source, the periodic masers are due to periodic changes in the amplification.
+It can also be argued that while the 11.405 km s-1 maser might reflect the behavior of the free-free emission of the background source, the periodic masers are due to periodic changes in the amplification.
 Again this would mean that the pumping radiation field should have some very specific time dependence to produce the observed periodicity.
-Also, since the masers are pumped radiatively by infrared photons at which wavelengths the cloud is most likely internally optically thin on the 100 AU scale, it is hard to envisage a scenario whereby the 11.405 km s^{-1} maser is to such an extent shielded from the general time-dependent pumping radiation field to not show any periodic behaviour while the other masers are still subject to the pumping radiation field and continues to show periodic behaviour.
+Also, since the masers are pumped radiatively by infrared photons at which wavelengths the cloud is most likely internally optically thin on the 100 AU scale, it is hard to envisage a scenario whereby the 11.405 km s-1 maser is shielded from the general timedependent pumping radiation field to such an extent as to show no periodic behavior while the other masers are still subject to the pumping radiation field and continue to show periodic behavior.